Amazon workers reject union bid in upstate New York

 This was the fourth union election at an Amazon warehouse this year, and the third one led by the ALU.
 Following their unexpected win in April in Staten Island, the group was stung by a loss shortly thereafter at another, smaller facility nearby.
 A union election in Alabama, led by the Retail, Wholesale and Department Store Union at a warehouse in Bessemer, Alabama, remains too close to call.

-To push back against the efforts, Amazon held mandatory meetings for its employees urging them to reject the union, the kind of meetings the NLRB’s top prosecutor is now attempting to outlaw.
+To push back, Amazon had been holding mandatory meetings for its employees urging them to reject the union, the kind of meetings the NLRB’s top prosecutor is now attempting to outlaw.
 The company has also been hanging fliers and other literature around the facility encouraging workers to vote no.

 The election outside Albany marked the first time the union was tested beyond Staten Island.
 Before the group’s first loss, many believed organizing the second Staten Island facility would be more challenging due to the larger share of part-time workers, who might have other sources of income and less of a connection with their co-workers.
 The union had less time to convince workers.
 Smalls and other organizers were also more distracted with media appearances and defending their historic win.